 Redrum, I didn’t realize you were a Triple-A Developer.
 I hope you take no offense.
 I didn’t mean to insult your baby.
 I appreciate the work you guys have done on Triple-A. As of late, I have found myself playing the AI more often than I would like (as I cannot get my friends together to play often enough).
 I am confident the AI will continue to improve over time.
 I guess I should put up or shut up.
 I ought to be submitting my bug reports to help you guys tweak the game.

-Posts made by Ceadda
+Latest posts made by Ceadda

 RE: Alternate Axis Opening